CENTRAL AUTHORITY FOR REPORTING

 ARE THERE ENHANCED DUE DILIGENCE MEASURES FOR CERTAIN TYPES OF CLIENTS, FOR EXAMPLE, POLITICALLY EXPOSED PERSONS?

-In addition to normal CDD measures, enhanced CDD measures must be applied in situations where a business relationship or transaction by its nature holds a higher risk of money laundering or the financing of terrorism (article 8 WWFT).
+In addition to normal Client Due Diligence measures, enhanced due diligence measures must be applied in situations where a business relationship or transaction by its nature holds a higher risk of money laundering or the financing of terrorism (article 8 WWFT).

 The WWFT mentions a few examples of such higher risk situations that might also apply to lawyers, including clients who do not appear in person for identification purposes.